Voyage 500 · S/V Tropicalia

 What documentation comes with the boat? +

-We have the original as-built schematics and wiring diagrams, survey reports, rigging inspection report, maintenance records, equipment manuals, and all purchase documentation.
+We have the original as-built schematics and wiring diagrams, survey reports, rigging inspection report, equipment manuals, and all purchase documentation.
 These will be transferred to the buyer.

 Still have questions?